I Cheerfully Refuse

 At one point, his wife’s mildly subversive bookstore is targeted by a man who came from 400 miles away to toss a homemade bomb through the store’s window.
 This “young patriot” had previously, for reasons lost to memory, changed his name to Large Beef.
 Whatever life skills Large Beef possesses, bomb-making isn’t one of them.
 The bookstore bomb is “stuffed with red-dot gunpowder” but lacks a detonating mechanism.
 It’s a dud.
 “I was new to ironies and watched them pile up,” Rainy says.
 “If Large Beef could read he might’ve made a working bomb, but would a reading Beef want to?”

-The bulk of the book takes place out on the water, in Rainy’s sailboat and other vessels that shall not, for now, be named.
+The bulk of the book takes place out on the water, in Rainy’s sailboat and in other vessels that shall not, for now, be named.
 There’s a bassline that runs through the book—literally and figuratively—and a desperate search for a lost manuscript.
 And I suppose the obvious way to think of all this is in terms of an adventure story.
 But when I reflect on the ways the novel made me feel, I return first to the humane warmth of the characters, their defiant joy against all odds.

 Which is to say, Enger is skilled at writing about quixotic voyages in sailboats.
 But he’s at his best when he inhabits the language of grief and longing, writing believably about the bonds of love and the tenacity of hope.